July 15, 2020

 Distracted Driving

 Roughly 10 percent of fatal crashes involve a distracted driver and about 3.2 percent of drivers on the road on any given day are talking on cellphones.
+The most common reason for daytime pedestrian collisions is distracted driving, which includes activities like texting or eating.
 In 2017, 599 pedestrians were killed in distraction-involved crashes.
 Everything from texting while driving and changing music to talking with other occupants in the car are considered distracted driving behaviors.
+Interacting with passengers can also distract drivers and increase the risk of pedestrian accidents.

 Quiet Cars